Arthritis: Could Cell Therapy Be The Solution?

 How can Cell Therapy help with your Arthritis?

 Advancement in medical sciences is giving new hope to arthritis patients who are suffering from constant pain and symptoms.
 Current options available are limited to pain reduction and invasive surgery.
-The Revolutionary Cell Therapy has tremendous capacity for treating degenerative diseases such as arthritis.
+The Revolutionary Cell Therapy has tremendous capacity for treating degenerative diseases.

 The innate regenerative ability of cell therapy holds great potential in addressing what conventional medicine could not.
-It is known to help arthritis patient who don’t respond well to typical medical treatment, who want to reduce reliance on pain medication or seeking alternative to allopathic treatments.
+It is known to help patients who don’t respond well to typical medical treatment, who want to reduce reliance on pain medication or seeking alternative to allopathic treatments.

-Cell Therapy – in the case of arthritis, is a form of treatment whereby active cells from donor animals are injected into the affected joints to reverse the joint deterioration and regenerate the cartilage that cushions the bones from impact and constant friction.
-This will allow the symptoms of arthritis to be reduced over time as it reverses the progression of arthritis.
-Cell Therapy addresses the disease at its roots, in addition to regenerating the cartilage defects as well as treating the underlying arthritis condition.
+Cell Therapy – is a form of treatment whereby active cells are injected into the affected joints to reverse the joint deterioration and regenerate the cartilage that cushions the bones from impact and constant friction.
+This will allow the symptoms of arthritis to be reduced over time as it reverses the progression of the disease.
+Cell Therapy addresses the disease at its roots, in addition to regenerating the cartilage defects as well as treating the underlying condition.

 What Is Arthritis ?